 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average earnings for GPs working in Narrowcliff Surgery in the last financial year was £52,732 before tax and National Insurance.
-This is for 4 full-time, 8 part-time and 1 locum GP who worked at the practice for more than six months.
+The average earnings for GPs working in Narrowcliff Surgery in the last financial year was £59,964 before tax and National Insurance.
+This is for 3 full-time, 10 part-time GPs who worked at the practice for more than six months.